Southern Fried Catfish

 Q: Why do people soak catfish in buttermilk?

-Q: How do I keep the coating from falling off?
+Q: How do I prevent the coating from falling off catfish?

-Q: How many pieces should I fry at once?
+Q: How many pieces of catfish should I fry at once?

 Q: Why is my fried catfish coming out mushy?

-A: If your fried catfish aren’t coming out crispy, it’s most likely because the oil isn’t hot enough.
-Make sure the oil is at the right temperature before adding the pieces in.
+A: Mushy catfish usually means the oil isn’t hot enough.
+Make sure the oil is at the proper frying temperature before adding the fillets to achieve a crisp, golden exterior.

 Ingredients